Children and Youth Advocacy Clinic

 CAYAC also recognizes the many links between the child welfare system and homelessness.
 CAYAC students help youth who are aging out of foster care avoid homelessness by gaining access to the benefits due to them by virtue of their foster care experience.
 They also represent youth by removing legal barriers to safe housing.
 Finally, CAYAC realizes that sometimes the best way to assist a homeless youth is to help them find a home in the custody of a caring adult.
 In such cases, CAYAC assists caregivers who want to assume legal responsibility for youth at risk of homelessness or child welfare involvement.

 Research and Policy Work

 CAYAC's research and policy work also offers students an opportunity to meet their advanced writing requirement while making an impact in the community.
-For example, CAYAC students are researching the barriers that youth experience when seeking shelter.
-They are also gathering data about the intersection of child welfare involvement and homelessness.
+For example, CAYAC students have researched the barriers that youth experience when seeking shelter and are currently investigating the types of services that youth experiencing homelessness want and where they want to access them.
 This research will inform the construction of better models of legal and social service delivery for homeless youth.

 The Access to Counsel Systemic Advocacy Project

 Students in the Access to Counsel Systemic Advocacy Project (ASAP) work to increase access to quality attorneys for young people involved in the foster care system through research, litigation, community outreach and legislative advocacy.

 Please contact CAYAC fellow Julia Bedell at (206) 685-8680 or firstname.lastname@example.org for access to our 2016 report "Defending our Children."

 Clinic students have contributed to the following reports: